-By eating raw ingredients instead of processed kibble, dogs and cats are eating as nature intended and receiving better nutrition at the same time.
+By eating fresh, raw ingredients instead of a processed diet such as kibble, dogs and cats are eating as nature intended and enjoying a diet to which their body is perfectly evolved to eat, while receiving better nutrition at the same time.

 - An overall stronger immune system

 - Healthier metabolism, helping to maintain an appropriate weight more easily

 - Their teeth will be cleaner and gums healthier, eliminating “dog breath”

 - Skin problems and allergies begin to heal and are easier to treat with a limited ingredient diet which is easy to customize.
 You may also see less shedding and hairballs.

 - Stool will become smaller, better formed, and less pungent in smell

 Raw food diets have also been known to help with various general health problems such as yeast overgrowth, digestive issues and gas, inflammation, and joint pain.

 Each pet is uniquely different in their weight, age, metabolism, and breed.
 Feeding amounts should be adjusted according to their weight.
 If you notice weight loss, up their food a little.
 If you notice weight gain, feed them a little less.
 It’s that simple!